-In addition to our program for developing products that inhibit the inflammatory effects of complement and our technology programs focusing on human antibody discovery and development, we are developing another type of anti-inflammatory drug known as Apogens.
-Apogens are designed to block disease-causing T-cells, another component of the human immune system.
-The FDA has approved the protocol and parameters of the first Phase I clinical trial of our lead apogen candidate, MP, which targets the treatment of patients with multiple sclerosis.
-We are uncertain whether we will conduct this trial ourselves or otherwise continue development of MP4.
+In addition to our program for developing products that inhibit the inflammatory effects of complement and our technology programs that focus on discovering and developing human antibodies, we are developing another type of anti-inflammatory drug known as apogens.
+Apogens are designed to block diseasecausing T-cells, another component of the human immune system.
+The FDA has accepted the plan for a Phase I clinical trial of our lead apogen candidate, MP4, which targets the treatment of patients with multiple sclerosis.
+We are uncertain whether we will conduct this trial or continue to develop MP4.
 We may seek to license our rights to MP4 or to otherwise collaborate in its development.

-We are also developing methods of blocking the human immune system to permit the use of cells and tissue from non-human species in the treatment of diseases in humans.
-This product development program is initially targeting the use of genetically altered pig cells to treat patients with Parkinson's disease and patients with spinal cord injury.
-We refer to our lead product targeting Parkinson's disease as "UniGraft-PD" and our lead product targeting spinal cord injury as "UniGraft-SCI."
-We are continuing preclinical studies of UniGraft-PD and UniGraft-SCI.
+We are also developing methods of blocking the human immune system to permit the use of cells and tissue from non-human species for the treatment of diseases in humans.
+This product development program is initially targeting the use of genetically altered pig cells to treat Parkinson's disease and spinal cord injury.
+We refer to our lead product candidate for Parkinson's disease as "UniGraft-PD" and our lead product candidate for spinal cord injury as "UniGraft-SCI."
+We are continuing to study these products in animals.